garrettgman/garrettgman.github.io/notes/notes-foundations.md

 ## Method vs branch

 Data science is a _method_ of science.
 This sets it apart from other fields that are _branches_ of science.
 A branch of science uses scientific techniques to study a single subject.
 For example, physicists study physical systems, chemists study chemical systems, and biologists study living systems.
 But data science is different.

+## Modelling

+In practice, you will not have enough variables or observations to clearly identify a natural law.
+Instead, you must estimate laws—often incomplete laws—with a model.

+As a data scientist, you will not know ahead of time which variables are in a natural law.
+This makes it difficult to collect relevant data.
+As a result, you might not collect data on each variable in the law.
+You also will not have enough observations to clearly identify a law.